christina-taggart/basic-css-fixed-nav-bar/README.md

 ## Learning Competencies

-The goal of this challenge is to become more familiar with CSS positioning.
-[Read this article about CSS positioning][fixed positioning] first.
+* Successfully use fixed CSS positioning ([Read this article about CSS positioning][fixed positioning] first)

 ## Summary

-Fixed navigation headers, like you see right here on Socrates, are all the rage.
+Fixed navigation headers, like you see right here on our beloved Socrates, are all the rage.
 Let's build our own!

 At the end it should look like this